toggle

 Disclaimer: The above estimations are rough figures based on our experience over years of developing data warehouse solutions and other general research.
 The prices can change based on regions, requirements, industry norms, and vendors and service providers.
 Advised to only use this as a reference when you are planning to implement data warehouse for your business.

 You have decided to build a data warehouse to centralize your data storage and make data-driven decisions.
 One of the very first things you will think about is the cost.
-Cost to build a warehousing solution as well as the cost to maintain, store, or upgrade its capacity.
+Estimating data warehousing costs is crucial because this involves not just the cost needed to build a warehousing solution; also the cost to maintain, store, or upgrade its capacity.

 On average, setting up a data warehouse costs anywhere from $30k to $2 million depending on the project complexity, timelines, whether you do it internally or outsource, and many other factors.